appsmithorg/appsmith-docs/website/docs/reference/widgets/currency-input.md

 <dd>

-This validation feature allows you to designate the Currency Input as a mandatory field.
-For instance, when the Currency Input is placed within a Form widget, enabling the Required property ensures that the Form's submit button remains disabled until the Currency Input field contains a value.
+When enabled, this property makes the Currency Input a mandatory field.
+When the Currency Input is placed within a Form widget, enabling the **Required** property ensures that the Form's submit button remains disabled until the Currency Input has some value.

 </dd>